3ace2jacks/LAid/README.md

 # LAid - Lecture Aid

+A running version of this application can be found at [laid.cool](http://laid.cool).

 ## Introduction
 This is the project of group 93 in TDT4140 Software Engineering at NTNU 2017.